Overrides

 .

-Overrides are hierarchically evaluated to determine a concrete config for a client.
-The client’s tags determine the specific values referenced by overrides.
+Overrides are hierarchically evaluated to determine the config instance for a particular device.
+The device’s tags determine the specific values referenced by overrides.

-Combining tags with overrides provides a flexible method to evaluate configuration data unique to each client that’s formatted according to a given config schema.
+Combining tags with overrides provides a flexible method for rendering configuration data unique to each device that is assured to conform to a given config schema.